IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_volume_attachment.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `capacity` - (Optional, Integer) The capacity of the volume in gigabytes.

+  **NOTE**
-- `capacity` - (Optional, Integer) The capacity of the volume in gigabytes. **NOTE** The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
-Accepted value is in [10-2000].
+    - The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
+Accepted value is in [10-16000].
+    - If unspecified, the capacity will be the source snapshot's `minimum_capacity` when `snapshot` is provided.
+    - Supports only expansion on update (must not be less than the current volume capacity)
+    - Can be updated only if volume is attached to an running virtual server instance.
-  - If this property is not provided or less than the minimum_capacity.
-The minimum_capacity of the snapshot will be used as the capacity for the volume.
+    - Stopped instance will be started on update of capacity of the volume.

 - `delete_volume_on_attachment_delete` - (Optional, Bool) If set to **true**, when deleting the attachment, the volume will also be deleted.
 By default it is **true**
 - `delete_volume_on_instance_delete` - (Optional, Bool) If set to **true**, when deleting the instance, the volume will also be deleted.
 By default it is **false**